 The best way to evenly spread the seed is to divide the grass seed into two halves.
 Walking at a steady pace, spread the first half of the grass seed walking from north to south or east to west.
 Spread the second half walking diagonally so the seed crisscrosses the whole yard.
 Lightly rake to cover the seed with a thin layer of soil.

 Lightly water the newly planted seed with a fine spray of water, making sure you aren’t washing away any of the seeds.
-You must keep the soil evenly moist, which means you will need to lightly water 2 or 3 times a day, depending the temperature and how sunny or cloudy the day is.
+You must keep the soil evenly moist, meaning you will need to lightly water 2 or 3 times a day, according to the weather.
 Depending on which variety of grass you have planted it may take 2 to 4 weeks for new grass blade to appear.
 You will need to keep the soil evenly moist until most of the new grass is at least half an inch tall.
-Afterwards you can cut the watering back to once every day or every other day.
+Then you can cut the watering back to once a day or every other day.
 Water slowly so the water soaks into the soil 6” deep.
 (You want to make sure the soil doesn’t dry out but too much water will rot your new pride and joy).

 Sowing seed is the cheapest method of lawn production.
 Choosing seed is very important for the aesthetic look and health of lawn.

 Make sure the seed matches the climate conditions and your own expectations.
-You know exactly which types of grass you are planting.
-It is very important to research your choice of seeds for your particular site.
+It is good to research your choice of seed for your particular site.